 - Certain countries restrict or ban senders with messages that have marketing/advertising, adult, religious, or political content.

 - By default, the engageSPARK Sender ID will be used.
-Only registered Sender IDs of your organization will work with SMS engagements.
+Only registered Sender IDs of your organization will work with SMS campaigns.

 - For Caller ID: Enter only a valid phone number for voice call messages.
 Do not add the plus sign before numeric Caller IDs (e.g. 639255600700) to ensure call delivery.
-Most countries do not alter or restrict numeric Caller IDs for IVR or voice engagements, but please test to make sure it is not overwritten by a random number.
+Most countries do not alter or restrict numeric Caller IDs for Voice IVR campaigns but please test to make sure it is not overwritten by a random number.

 - If no Caller ID is set when using the engageSPARK network as the “send” route, a random phone number shows up as the caller.